-- administer the licensing regime.
-This involves issuing licences to entities generating, transmitting, distributing or retailing electricity, monitoring and enforcing compliance with licence conditions and approving customer protection measures.
+- Administer the electricity licensing regime.
+This involves issuing licences to entities that generate, transmit, distribute or retail electricity; monitoring and enforcing compliance with licence conditions; and approving customer protection measures.

-The ERA plays no role in setting retail electricity and gas prices, which are set by Government.
+The ERA plays no role in setting retail electricity and gas prices.
+These are set by the State Government.